 To contact the clerks call 0207 242 4986 / 0333 240 0591 or email firstname.lastname@example.org.

-Once the barrister and fees are agreed, our clerks will send you a contract letter which sets out all our terms and conditions.
+Once the barrister and fees are agreed, our clerks will send you a contract letter which sets out all the terms and conditions between you and the barrister.
 You will also need to provide the following before we can confirm the barrister's instruction:

 • Proof of identification (such as a passport or driving licence)

 • Proof of address (such as a utility bill or bank statement)

 • Payment of the agreed amount.

 If you require any clarification of this procedure then our clerks will be happy to provide you with guidance.

 We also accept Licensed Access instructions from certain organisations and individuals.
 View our terms and conditions for further information.
 To find out whether you are part of an organisation with authorisation to instruct barristers directly (for example MRTPI, RIBA or RICS), or for information on how to obtain a licence to instruct a barrister, please visit the Bar Standards Board website or contact The Bar Council.